AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/extending/search-forms.md

 ## Default Forms {#default-forms}

 When you first access the **Search Forms** console you can see that all the configurations have a padlock symbol.
 This indicates that the corresponding configuration is the default (out-of-the-box) configuration - and cannot be deleted.
 Once you have customized, and saved, a configuration the lock will disappear.
-It will reappear when you [delete your customized configuration](#deleting-a-configuration-to-reinstate-the-default), in which case the default (and the padlock indicator) will be reinstated.
+It will reappear when you [delete your customized configuration](#deleting-a-configuration-to-reinstate-the-default), in which case the default (and the padlock indicator) is reinstated.

 ![configuring search forms overview](assets/csf-overview.png)